-\section{Acknowledgments}
+In conclusion, we have demonstrated that the reorganization parameter entering the Marcus-like expression for the activation barrier is a quantum mechanical quantity that depends on the electronic coupling and coincides with the Marcus picture only in the non-adiabatic limit.
+The use of Marcus-like rate expressions for adiabatic electrochemical reactions is now formally justified, which explains why Marcus-like ECIT rate expressions \cite{Bazant_CIET} remain accurate for Faradaic reactions that often involve strong electronic coupling \cite{CIET_LCO,CIET_LFP,zhang_driving_2020,Bazant_CIET}.
+Furthermore, our results help clarify the physical origin of Tafel’s law \cite{Tafel_original,Gurney_1931,Butler_1936}, which arises when IT rather than ET dominates the activation barrier \cite{Bazant_CIET}.
+Specifically, strong electronic coupling reduces the effective reorganization energy, causing the IT component to control the barrier.
+Finally, because both the reorganization energy and the electronic coupling can be computed \textit{ab initio} \cite{ethan_CIET,Troy_mixed_cdft,Blumberger_Condon}, Eqs. (\ref{eff}) and (\ref{mhcapprox}) provide a formal basis for first-principles prediction of the ET contribution to Faradaic reaction kinetics \cite{ethan_CIET}.

+\section{\NoCaseChange{Acknowledgments}}

+E.A. is grateful to Abraham Nitzan and Daniel Nocera for useful discussions regarding the formal correctness and experimental relevance of the proposed theory.
 This work was supported by the MIT Faculty Research Innovation Fund (FRIF) through the generosity of Irv and Melinda Simon.
-We are also grateful to Abraham Nitzan for useful discussions.

-\section{Data Availability}
+\section{\NoCaseChange{Data Availability}}

-Sample code used to generate the above analysis of the two-level quantum Marcus system is available at \url{https://github.com/eabes23/effective_lambda}.
+Sample code used to generate the above numerical analysis of the two-level quantum harmonic system is available at \url{https://github.com/eabes23/effective_lambda}.